Exam Prep Blog

 Common Error: Moving the decimal point the wrong direction when converting between mcg and mg.
 Remember: divide by 1000 to go from smaller to larger units (mcg → mg).

-Type 6: Paediatric Dosing
+Type 6: Body Surface Area (BSA) and Paediatric Dosing

 Calculations involving children require extra precision and often incorporate body weight or body surface area.